tpaphysics/tor-reverse-shell/README.md

 ## **💥 Considerations**

-There are many ways to create reverse shell as you can see [here](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).
-We use socat because it's easy to create a reverse shell with interactive PTY and auto complete.
-Using the Tor network it is very difficult to discover the attacker's host.
+There are many ways to create a reverse shell as you can see [here](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).
+We use socat because it's easy to create a reverse shell with interactive PTY and autocomplete.
+I'm not a racker and I'm far from it 😂.
+But some lamers out there make gigantic python scripts with interactive interfaces and lots of base 64 to do it.
+For a good lamer like me 😎, a sh terminal with busybox is enough.
+Using the Tor network to create a reverse shell makes it very difficult to identify the attacker.
+I could have used the **_alpine_** image instead of **_ubuntu_** to create the containers but there was a problem in socat and I was too lazy to do that 😅.

 ## **👨‍🚀 Author**